fanfare/fanfare/README.md

 ### Hello, I've moved...

-I'm moving my repos to my own website: http://ratfactor.com/repos
+I'm moving my repos elsewhere, the current location can be found using this link: http://jollo.org/LNT/home/fanfare/git.html

 Don't worry, the repositories are also still here, but I've set them to read-only ("archived").

-Thanks, Dave
+Thanks, fanfare